 By utilizing your heat zones right, you will be able to achieve the natural browning effect that occurs during searing over charcoal.
 This non-enzymatic browning is a distinct reaction similar to caramelization and happens between amino acids and reducing sugars at high temperatures.

-To further increase your chances of imbuing the food with classic charry searing and smokey flavour, you can try out the easy tinfoil method.
+To further increase your chances of imbuing the food with classic cherry searing and smokey flavor, you can try out the easy tinfoil method.